 My work Millennials’ Insights is an open and ongoing project – started in 2019 – on how the ‘liquid’ outside world – and its several different social dynamics and issues – affects the inner world of my peers, my generation, the youngest workforce that faces and tries to build a future – the Millennials.

 Nowadays, the topic of boundaries deeply influences the discussion on the future, and boundaries – in their broad meaning – become the metaphor of our uncertainties and challenges.
 We are boundaries between in and out which mutually affect one the other and change as fast as society does.
 However, we are not always aware of this.
 The project aims to be a documentation and a storytelling of this peculiar intertwining and its possible outcomes.

 So, as a starting point, I met some European Millennials on the threshold between their inner world and the outside and, thanks to photography, we crossed together the line towards the inside.
-I interviewed them about their lives, routines, aspirations, thoughts about contemporary issues, listening to their language and introspections which allowed to create different metaphoric representations through their personal performances.
-The idea was to portray them in their own spaces using everyday concealing/revealing props symbolically.
+I interviewed them about their lives, routines, aspirations, thoughts about contemporary issues, listening to their language and introspections which allowed to create different metaphoric representations through their performances.
+The idea was to portray them in the spaces where they live, using everyday concealing/revealing props symbolically.
 The work itself has a collaborative feature which is crucial.

-They bared themselves – not only psychologically, but also physically – in order to expose nudity as brazenness of the states of mind, as the last boundary between the outside and the inside.
+They bared themselves – both psychologically and physically – in order to expose nudity as brazenness of the states of mind, as the last boundary between the outside and the inside.